8,647 Graduates Get Training In Freelancing Centers - UrduPoint

 For the provision of early-stage investment, he said Ignite was starting an accelerator program so that early-age startups can sustain their businesses.

-He said that about 33 million people have got themselves registered for freelancing courses under the DG Skills Programs of Ignite, which is 75% more than the target.
+He said that about 33 million people have got themselves registered for freelancing courses under the Digi Skills Programs of Ignite, which is 75% more than the target.

-By June 2022, the freelancers trained with DG Skills have earned a whopping $290 million, adding to the country's foreign exchange reserves.
+By June 2022, the freelancers trained with Digi Skills have earned a whopping $290 million, adding to the country's foreign exchange reserves.